MichaelSoegaard/Cointegration_in_trading/Readme.md

 I want to investigate if using a mean-reverting strategy using cointegration can give any information about price movements in the traded assets.
 Any information we can derive from this strategy can be used as an factor in another larger model.

 #### Conclusion
 So far it hasn't been possible to get much edge in this strategy.
 That is, the different factors like Sharpe ratio and profit hasn't bee significant enough to prove that we can derive any useful information or edge in this strategy.
-There is however room for more investigation as
+There is however room for more investigation as it migt be possible to improve the strategy.

+#### Next steps
+In the first attempts to find the optimal thre

 ![Graphs](img/Github_graphs.jpg)